ArmedPirate/CollaborationRaces/Races of the Jungle.md

 >
 >*Prerequisite:* Race: Grung.

 >Your poisonous skin trait grows more potent.
 Choose one of the following colors: Green, Blue, Purple, Red, Orange.
 Gold.
-In addition to being poisoned, creatures that fail the Constitution saving throw are subjected to the affects of the Grung Poison of the specified color as detailed in *Volo's Guide to Monsters*, pg.
+In addition to being poisoned, creatures that fail the Constitution saving throw are subjected to the effects of the grung poison of the specified color as detailed in *Volo's Guide to Monsters*, pg.
 156 within the *Variant: Grung Poison* sidebar.

 ## Half-Fey
 Half-fey come into the world from a fey creature taking interest in a beautiful humanoid.
 While the relationships are normally lustful and fleeting, they  occasionally result in the birth of a half-fey.
 These lost souls are stuck between the world of the fey and the mundane life of man.
 One trait almost all share is their captivating beauty.